SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/add-email-address.md

 ---
-uid: help-en-document-emailaddressbook-neweabentry
+uid: help-en-mailbox-add
-title: document emailAddressBook newEabEntry
+title: Create email addresses
-description: document emailAddressBook newEabEntry
+description: Create email addresses
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request, mailbox
-so.topic: help
+so.topic: howto
 language: en
 ---

-# Create e-mail addresses
+# Create email addresses

-When you register e-mail addresses under **Knowledge Base** > **E-mail addresses**, they become available in most places where you need to send e-mail, such as in the **New request** and **Add message** screens.
+When you register email addresses under **Knowledge Base** > **E-mail addresses**, they become available in most places where you need to send email, such as in the **New request** and **Add message** screens.
 This speeds up request processing.

 To register an e-mail address: